snovakovic/vtpw/README.md

 ## Known Issues

 1) At the time of wiritng there is no auto cleaning/removing of shadow `vtpw.ts` files from the project/disk when they are no longer used.
-If you toglge from `.vtpw.ts` to `.vue` file with `vtpw.toggleShadowTsFile`it will be removed from the disk.
-But if you don't thos shadow fils will stay on disk.
+If you toggle from `.vtpw.ts` to `.vue` file with `vtpw.toggleShadowTsFile`it will be removed from the disk but if you don't do that those shadow fils will stay on disk.
 For now as a workaround you can invoke `vtpw.removeShadowTsFiles` command to remove all shadow `.vtpw.ts` files from the project.

 ## Release Notes